Most important issue of 2020: climate change or healthcare? | The Tylt

 ...“I want to live in a world — when my generation is older — that is clean and habitable,” said Minsk, the high school junior eager to cast his first vote next year.
 “I do not want the economic problems it will bring, and certainly do not want to have to contend with natural disasters, sea level rise and high temperatures.”

 It's not just activists who are pushing candidates to take hard stances on climate change.
-Washington governor Jay Inslee's brief foray into the Democratic primary was built entirely around solving climate change.
+Washington governor Jay Inslee has entered the Democratic primary with a campaign built entirely around solving climate change.
 In an interview with Rolling Stone, Inslee says many candidates address climate change as one of many planks in their platform.
 He believes the issue is important enough that it should be the basis for all of their policies.

 His vision, he tells Rolling Stone, is an administration organized around the climate crisis, an entire federal government working in unison to decarbonize the economy and help save the planet.
 No candidate has his record on the issue, and none of them have said nearly enough about it, he says.
 “A lot of these candidates want to check the box,” he tells me.
 But one sentence in their campaign-launch events doesn’t solve this problem.
 “This has to be the number-one priority of the United States,” he insists.
 “Every agency has to be on board, and it has to take priority over everything else we do.
 You have to build a mandate for this during the campaign, and you have to express a willingness to spend your political capital to get this done.
 I think too many other candidates are going to say, ‘I’m for the Green New Deal, and now I’m done.’
 That just doesn’t cut it.”